Corporate Governance - Code of Ethics

 American Financial Group, Inc. (AFG), together with Great American Insurance Company (GAI), Great American Financial Resources, Inc. (GAFRI) and their respective subsidiaries and their respective directors, officers and employees have committed to conduct their business in accordance with the highest ethical standards.
 This Code of Ethics sets out the principles to which all directors, officers and employees of these companies are expected to adhere and advocate in meeting these standards.

-If employees have knowledge or are suspicious of any noncompliance with any part of this Code of Ethics or are concerned whether circumstances could lead to a violation of this Code of Ethics, they are encouraged to discuss the situation promptly with their immediate supervisor, or if the employee feels uncomfortable or otherwise believes it is inappropriate to discuss such matter with their immediate supervisor, then the employee may follow the procedures found on the AFGLink Human Resources website under “Fraud Reporting.”
+If employees have knowledge or are suspicious of any noncompliance with any part of this Code of Ethics or are concerned whether circumstances could lead to a violation of this Code of Ethics, they are encouraged to discuss the situation promptly with their immediate supervisor, or if the employee feels uncomfortable or otherwise believes it is inappropriate to discuss such matter with their immediate supervisor, then the employee may follow the procedures found on Gateway under “Report a Fraud.”

 Officers and full time employees are expected to devote their full working time to the duties of their positions with the company.
 No outside employment, investment, or consulting activity may interfere with an officer’s or employee’s performance of duties, present a conflict of interest, involve the company’s implicit or explicit sponsorship or create the possibility of adverse publicity for the company.
 It is generally prohibited for officers and employees to receive compensation as a director, partner, consultant or employee of a non-affiliated business organization which does material business with, or competes with, the company.